shake76/devops-coding-challenge/README.md

 #### Will I have a chance to explain my choices?

-If we proceed to a phone interview, we’ll be asking questions about why you made the choices you made.
+If we proceed to a technical interview, we’ll be asking questions about why you made the choices you made.
 Comments in the code are also very helpful.

 #### Why doesn't the test include X?

 Good question.
 Feel free to tell us how to make the test better.
 Or, you know, fork it and improve it!

+#### How long should this take?
+There are many ways to solve this problem so it may vary for each candidate and depends how far you want to take it but we are confident the basic requirements can be met with 2-3 hours work.